-D. Kennedy Frierson, Jr., age 56, is Chief Operating Officer of the Company, a position he has held since 2009.
+- D. Kennedy Frierson, Jr., age 57, is Chief Operating Officer of the Company, a position he has held since 2009.
 He has been President of Masland Residential, General Manager of Dixie Home, and President of Bretlin as well as various other positions in operations, sales and senior management of the Company since 1998.
-He has been a Director of the Company since 2012.

-Lowry F. Kline, age 82, served as a director of Coca-Cola Enterprises, Inc. from April 2000 until April 2008, serving as Chairman from April 2002 until April 2008, and as Vice Chairman from April 2000 to April 2003.
-Mr. Kline served as Chief Executive Officer of Coca-Cola Enterprises, Inc. from April 2001 until January 2004 and from December 2005 to April 2006.
-Prior to becoming Chief Executive Officer for Coca-Cola Enterprises, Inc., he held a number of positions with said company, including Chief Administrative Officer, Executive Vice President and General Counsel.
-Mr. Kline is a former director of Jackson Furniture Industries, Inc., headquarter in Cleveland, Tennessee and McKee Foods Corporation, headquartered in Collegedale, Tennessee.
-Mr. Kline is a member of the Company's Compensation/Nominations and Corporate Governance Committee, a member of the Company's Audit Committee, and is a member of the Company's Executive Committee.
-He has been a Director of the Company since 2004.

-Hilda S. Murray, age 68, is the Corporate Secretary and Executive Vice President of TPC Printing & Packaging, a specialty packaging and printing company in Chattanooga, TN.
+He has been a Director of the Company since 2012. - Hilda S. Murray, age 69, is the Corporate Secretary and Executive Vice President of TPC Printing & Packaging, a specialty packaging and printing company in Chattanooga, TN.
 She is also founder and President of Greener Planet, LLC, an environmental compliance consultant to the packaging and printing industry.
-Ms. Murray has been a Director of the Company since 2012, is a member of the Company's Audit Committee, and is a member of the Company's Compensation/Nominations and Corporate Governance Committee.

-Michael L. Owens, age 66, is Assistant Dean of Graduate Programs and Lecturer in the College of Business at the University of Tennessee at Chattanooga, Chattanooga, Tennessee.
+Ms. Murray has been a Director of the Company since 2012, is a member of the Company's Audit Committee, and is a member of the Company's Compensation/Nominations and Corporate Governance Committee. - Michael L. Owens, age 67, is Assistant Dean of Graduate Programs and Lecturer in the College of Business at the University of Tennessee at Chattanooga, Chattanooga, Tennessee.
 Prior to joining the University of Tennessee at Chattanooga, Mr. Owens was President of Coverdell & Company, Atlanta, Georgia.
 Prior to joining Coverdell, he was Senior Vice President and Chief Operating Officer of Monumental Life Insurance Company.
-He has been a Director of the Company since 2014 and is Chairman of the Company's Audit Committee.

-D. Kennedy Frierson, Jr., the Company's Vice President and Chief Operating Officer, is the son of Daniel K. Frierson.
+He has been a Director of the Company since 2014 and is Chairman of the Company's Audit Committee. - D. Kennedy Frierson, Jr., the Company's Vice President and Chief Operating Officer, is the son of Daniel K. Frierson.
 No other director, nominee, or executive officer of the Company has any family relationship, not more remote than first cousin, to any other director, nominee, or executive officer.